 Our Short-Term Incentive Plan was designed to reward our executive officers based on achievement of preestablished Company performance goals and the individual contribution of each executive to that performance.
-Specifically, in 2019, the Company performance metrics were based on achievement of (i) revenue; (ii) adjusted EBITDA; and (iii) certain strategic and operational business objectives, with a relative weighting of 37.5%, 37.5% and 25%, respectively.
+Specifically, in 2020, the Company performance metrics were based on achievement of (i) revenue and (ii) adjusted EBITDA, with a relative weighting of 50% and 50%.
 In addition, the Compensation Committee has discretion to increase or decrease the bonuses that otherwise would be paid under the Short-Term Incentive Plan based on an individual executive officer's actual performance versus the specified goals.
-Consistent with our incentive compensation philosophy, our Compensation Committee established the Company performance targets in 2019 to be challenging but reachable with exemplary corporate performance.